PaulDang/PaulDang/README.md

 # <p> <img align="center" alt="Java" width="60px" style="padding-right:5px; padding-top:0px" src="https://user-images.githubusercontent.com/54732761/215495500-28e568db-07f8-4bb5-8b32-a2cdf6026cf1.png"/> Paul Dang :vietnam: </p>

 <p>A coder who makes thoughts come true.</p>
+Solgan for ✨ My 2023 ✨ : "Believe in what you do and you can do it"

+---

 **`FullStack Developer - Cat Lover`** :cat2: :black_cat: